Sometimes, your data comes ith several bits of information in one column. Like a column with US states in the format

 - Insert a new column.
 (Or two.
 Or three!
 As many as you need.)

 =LEFT(B1,2)to extract the first 2 characters of the cell B1.

 =RIGHT(B1,8)to extract the last 8 characters of the cell B1.

 =MID(B1,4,2)to extract the 2 characters following the 4th character in B1.

-- To apply the changes to the cells below, drag down the blue little square again.
+- To apply the changes to the cells below, drag down the blue square.

 Pro tip 1: You can combine formulas to extract characters at all sorts of crazy positions.
 For example, the formula